Bonnie970/GFA-CNN/README.md

 # Our Generalizable Face AuthenticationCNN (GFA-CNN) is available at: https://arxiv.org/abs/1901.05602
 This project is created by Tu Xiaoguang (xguangtu@outlook.com).
 Any questions pls open issues for my project, I will reply quickly.

-To facility the research in the community of face anti-spoofing, we release our test codes (including the model) for GFA-CNN, the training code will be available upon the acceptance of our paper.
+To facility the research in the community of face anti-spoofing, we release our test codes (including the model) for GFA-CNN, the training code will be available upon the acceptance of our paper

 # We add the code for FDA in the folder "FDA_codes"
 Usage: Tensorflow-1.12.0, python-2.7 // Download the "fda_model.rar" package at： https://pan.baidu.com/s/1P3_BrVkc0A4Y9wtL72PiAg using the password: "39lk".
 Or download the package here: https://drive.google.com/file/d/1UwAcCmmFBeik8Gjkl4mnAKRWTRcY1BPW/view?usp=sharing